Gestational Diabetes: After Pregnancy

 Get regular exercise.
 Exercise helps lower your blood sugar.
 It can also help you control your weight.

 Have your blood sugar checked.
 Make an appointment to have your blood sugar checked 6 to 8 weeks after delivery.
-If your blood sugar is still elevated you may have developed type 2 diabetes and will need to be counseled and treated accordingly.
+If your blood sugar is still high, you may have type 2 diabetes.
+You will need to be counseled and treated accordingly.

 Have regular diabetes screenings.
 Get checked every year, or as often as your healthcare provider advises.